myhdl/myhdl/doc/source/manual/conversion.rst

    Lists are mapped to Verilog memories.

 The table as presented applies to MyHDL variables.
-The convertor also supports MyHDL signals that use ``bool``, ``intbv`` or ``enum`` objects as their underlying type.
+The converter also supports MyHDL signals that use ``bool``, ``intbv`` or ``enum`` objects as their underlying type.
 For VHDL, these are mapped to VHDL signals with an underlying type as specified in the table above.
 Verilog doesn't have